-This tool allows an admin to test the cables connected to ports on the switch.
-In the top box, enter a port number, multiple port numbers (separated by commas), or a range of port numbers (e.g. 1-24).
-If there is a cable plugged into the port(s), this test will determine the link speed, cable length, and twisted pair status of cable(s) connected.
+This tool allows an admin to test the wire connected to ports on the switch.
+In the box, enter a port number, multiple port numbers (separated by commas), or a range of port numbers (e.g. 1-24).
+If there is a cable plugged into the port(s), this test will determine the link speed/duplex, cable length, and twisted pair status of cable(s) connected.
 This test can be a quick way to determine if a faulty cable needs to be replaced, therefore narrowing down possible causes of a network issue.

 If a client machine has been configured with Wake-on-LAN enabled, an admin can specify that host's MAC address to send a magic packet and wake the host machine.
 An admin can also specify a VLAN, and broadcast a magic packet out on that VLAN.
 This tool can be useful in a network environment that utilizes Wake-on-LAN for remote power management.

 - If the MS Switch/Stack is only configured for Layer 2 switching, then pings will be sourced from the MS management interface.

 If the MS Switch/Stack has a Layer 3 routing configuration, then pings will be sourced from the Layer 3 interface specified in the drop down.